(800) 726-3953

 Youth Tour Application Process

-Tipmont REMC traditionally (and proudly!) sends the largest delegation of students in the state of Indiana.
-The online application takes 10-15 minutes to complete.
+Tipmont traditionally (and proudly!) sends the largest delegation of students in the state of Indiana.
+The online application takes about 10 minutes to complete.

 Indiana Youth Tour to Washington, D.C., requires a good deal of physical fitness and stamina and may not be designed for individuals who need significant assistance for personal care, require constant one-on-one support, or have great difficulty managing their behavior in group settings.
-If an applicant has a special health care need, contact Youth Tour Director Rachel McFadden at This email address is being protected from spambots.
-You need JavaScript enabled to view it. before submitting an application.
+If an applicant has a special health care need, contact Youth Tour Director Rachel McFadden at rmcfadden@indianaec.org before submitting an application.
 Health conditions requiring advance clearance include, but are not limited to: insulin-dependent diabetes, cardiac situations, asthma, seizure disorders, mental illness, autism spectrum and food allergies.
 We cannot accommodate serious food allergies.

 To complete the application, you'll need: